-By fulfilling the order, without deleting, rejecting, amending or otherwise taking exception to this condition, you, with intent to comply with, further or support an unsanctioned foreign boycott, on one occasion, knowingly agreed to refuse to do business with another person pursuant to an agreement with, a requirement of, or a request from or on behalf of a boycotting country, an activity prohibited by Section 760.2(a) of the Regulations, and not excepted.
+In connection with the activities referred to above, during the year 2007, on one occasion, as described in Table A, which is attached and incorporated herein by this reference, you knowingly agreed to refuse to do business with another person pursuant to an agreement with, a requirement of, or a request from or on behalf of a boycotting country.

-We, therefore, charge you with one violation of Section 760.2(a).
+Agreeing to the condition described in Table A, with intent to comply with, further or support an unsanctioned foreign boycott, is an activity prohibited by Section 760.2(a) of the Regulations, and not excepted.
+We therefore charge you with one violation of Section 760.2(a).